 Manaslu and Tsum Valley are all about hidden treasures and secret places that only a few visitors have visited yet.
 Are you ready to go on a journey to discover all those treasures?
 7 Hidden Treasures in Manaslu and Tsum Valley you should visit for your lifetime experience.

-Manaslu Base Camp is commonly visited as side trips for acclimatization or a rest day.
+Manaslu Base Camp is commonly visited as a side trip for acclimatization or a rest day.
 Still, the trail has numerous spots for acclimatization and excursion which you have no idea of.

 What are the treasures of the Manaslu region?
 Let’s dive into a secret hidden treasure that is not often visited by other trekkers.